FrankTian0906/TakeHome/README.md

 Update:

-Adding Google-maps on the app, which means users can click the positions of the airports on the map.
+Adding Google-maps on the app, which means users can check the positions of the airports and routes on the map.
+ METHOD: users click the list item of the result.